 Bonhula also spoke of the tension inherent in the process, “two ways learning makes the job easier but it wasn’t easy to be honest.
 It started with little things, Yolngu style of do’s and don’ts… the good thing about it is that we both made it and gave ideas to one another.”

 These brave and frank admissions acknowledge the friction present in any collaboration, let alone one circumstantially laden with the weight of reconciliation.
 They remind me of the Zen quote “Before enlightenment, chop wood, carry water.
 After enlightenment, chop wood, carry water.”
 The point is not the outcome, but how we go about making our way towards and from it.
 As Bonhula says, “it’s a good idea for us to get this process going on… it’s better if we help each other and it goes both ways.”

 Thanks to both Damien and Bonhula for the laughter, time and energy they brought to the writing of this story.

 Gideon Haigh.
 (2009).
 The Pursuit Of Usable Beauty.
 The Monthly.

 Michelle Montgomery recently completed a Bachelor of Art Theory at UNSW Art & Design.
 Combining image theory with her previous studies in art history and textile design, her passion is the history and theory of textiles and adornment.
 She is currently an Honours student at the University of Sydney and her research relates to the construction of identity and tribe via dress in a globalised world.
-Facebook: Fashion is History.
-See also her article: Return to the source: Women’s work thrives in Utopia.
+See also her articles: Tuhirangi Writes on the Sky and Return to the source: Women’s work thrives in Utopia.